msalemor/azure-comosdb-for-developers/README.md

 ## Partition Key

-A logical partition consists of a set of items that have the same partition key. n Azure Cosmos DB, a container is the fundamental unit of scalability.
+A logical partition consists of a set of items that have the same partition key.
+In Azure Cosmos DB, a container is the fundamental unit of scalability.
 Data that's added to the container and the throughput that you provision on the container are automatically (horizontally) partitioned across a set of logical partitions.
 Data and throughput are partitioned based on the partition key you specify for the Azure Cosmos container.

 ### More on partitioning